 Jungmun Saekdal Beach

 One of the top beaches on the island is Jungmun Saekdal beach.
-It’s surrounded by cliffs and provides plenty of beach activities such as windsurfing, waterskiing, and parasailing.
+Cliffs surround it and provides plenty of beach activities such as windsurfing, waterskiing, and parasailing.
 I suggest taking some time to enjoy this beach in Jeju before your final stop for the day.

 If you’re looking for a unique island experience, take a ride on the Seogwipo Submarine.
 It descends 12 meters below the sea.
 En route, you will pass a shipwreck and see schools of colourful fish.